husinul/husinul.github.io/_posts/2020-Critical Remote Code Execution.md

 ![image1](/assets/img/saudi.png)

-Also got acknowledgement from Oman, India, Some banks from Indonesia & Mongolia
+Got acknowledgement from Oman & India Certs, Also from Some banks in Indonesia & Mongolia

 ![image1](/assets/img/oman.png)